 5 Things to Consider When You Can't Pay Your Mortgage

-In other words, if you find yourself struggling to pay your mortgage right now, you are not alone.
+If you find yourself struggling to pay your mortgage right now, you are not alone.
 Of course, the short and long-term consequences of defaulting on your mortgage can have far-reaching repercussions that are especially disruptive to your general and financial well-being.
-If you are experiencing financial hardship because of the COVID-19 pandemic, or even if you are just unable to pay your mortgage, there are options available to support you during this time.
+If you are experiencing financial hardship and unable to pay your mortgage, there are options available to support you.

 Here are five things to consider if you can’t pay your mortgage right now:

 Nearly a third of people don’t maintain a budget, and even the most fastidious financial planners may be working with outdated information.
 When things are going well, it’s common for “wants” to masquerade as “needs.”
 To maintain a healthy financial outlook, now is the right time to evaluate your budget, prioritizing critical expenses and identifying opportunities to save money.
 If you haven't before, now's the time to create a true and thorough budget.
 If you're comfortable leveraging technology to help you understand your financial situation, there are plenty of money management apps available that can help you pull together a budget.

 If you are experiencing a financial hardship that prevents you from paying your mortgage, now is the right time to reach out.
 To attain a loan forbearance, contact your loan servicer directly to make the request.
 Unfortunately, this process isn’t standardized, and different loan providers will have different procedures for obtaining a forbearance.
 However, a mortgage forbearance comes with significant caveats that borrowers should consider before requesting a forbearance.